 An assault is a lesser level of domestic violence and a battery is a higher level of domestic violence.
 Threats and words and other indicators of a threat to commit bodily harm are treated differently than a person who physically does bodily harm that the law considers domestic violence.

-Speak With a Seasoned Attorney in West Palm Beach
+Speak With a Seasoned Attorney About the Differences Between Assault and Domestic Violence in West Palm Beach

 The defense strategies for domestic violence and assault are similar but still somewhat different.
 With assault, one of our criminal lawyers may have the family members engage in therapy, counseling, or better ways of communicating so the levels of anger do not reach the critical point where law enforcement needs to be called.